-The Animal Metabolism Phenotyping Core offers technical support and expertise for measuring traits related to metabolism in mouse models of obesity and nutritionally relevant disease.
+The Metabolic Phenotyping Core offers technical support and expertise for measuring traits related to metabolism in mouse models of obesity and nutritionally relevant disease.
 With locations at both the Chapel Hill and Nutrition Research Institute (NRI) campuses, the Core provides access to state-of-the-art methods, equipment, and populations to support high quality and high throughput phenotyping of energy balance components in mice.

-Human Research Core
+Clinical Research Core

 State-of-the-Art Resources and Support

 - Human metabolism and body composition assessments

 - Preparation and delivery of precisely designed meals for study participants